How to Replace Your Hard Drive without Losing Data

 When asking how to replace a hard drive, you may be more concerned about how to replace your hard drive without losing data because computers have been a part of our lives to some degree, keeping many different types of important data.

 Besides, if it is possible to change a new HDD or upgrade hard drive to SSD without data loss, that means you can avoid reinstalling system as well as various programs.
 Fortunately, this is not a dream.
 You will not lose anything if you do the replacement with AOMEI Backupper.

-Replace disk without losing data via AOMEI Backupper
+How to replace hard drive without losing data via AOMEI Backupper

 Step 3.
 Select your existing drive as the source disk.

-Tips: Before starting clone, there are three more options in the bottom.
+Step 5.
+Now comes the operation summary.
+Confirm the operation and click Start Clone.
+Before starting clone, there are three more options in the bottom.

-Boot up notes: if you've cloned the disk with operating system installed, you can boot up Windows from the cloned drive by changing boot priority in BIOS or switching boot drives directly.
+If you've cloned the disk with operating system installed, you can boot up Windows from the cloned drive by changing boot priority in BIOS or switching boot drives directly.